AVidhanR/LearnBuildGrow/typescript/README.md

 - Extension for `typescript` is `ts`
 - Before installing typescript make sure to have nodeJs.
-- Check the `node` version by running the below shell,
+- Check the `node` version by running the below command,

 ```bash
 node -v